 Computer Science

 In computer science, LCM is used in various algorithms and data structures.
-For example, in scheduling tasks in a multi-tasking operating system, the LCM can be used to determine when certain tasks should be executed simultaneously.
+Now, for example, in scheduling tasks in a multi-tasking operating system, the LCM can be used to determine when certain tasks should be executed simultaneously.
 This helps in optimizing system performance and ensuring that critical tasks are completed on time.

 Tips and Expert Advice